 Improved performance

-In addition to injury prevention, core strength can also support your performance.
-One study on 21 college athletes, published The Best QL Stretches and Exercises PLoS One, found that an eight-week core training program improved core endurance, balance, and running economy (to run successfully, Chaudhari adds).
+or even wobble side to side as you run injury prevention, core strength can also support your performance.
+One study on 21 college athletes, published in the journal PLoS One, found that an eight-week core training program improved core endurance, balance, and running economy (or the energy required to maintain a constant speed of running).

-A strong, stable core can also lead to better running posture and form, helping to keep you upright, even through those later miles when you might feel fatigued.
+suggests.
+That means your core makes up everything between your shoulders and hips, including your better running posture and form, helping to keep you upright, even through those later miles when you might feel fatigued.
 This also allows you to use your energy more effectively.
 “If your core is strong, your body is going to spend less energy elsewhere,” Giordano says.
 “It’s going to focus on that run, it’s not going to work to compensate through forces, gaits, or patterns that are not normal.”

 The easiest way to add core stability exercises to your training routine is to start with the basics.
-When it comes to building and training your core muscles, Then place it back down.
+When it comes to building and training your core muscles, Rodriguez says to focus on form first.

 Giordano suggests practicing moves that train your body to maintain a stable position, such as a plank (an isometric move) or a Pallof press (an anti-rotation exercise).
 When you master those, you can progress to more challenging moves, like lifting a limb in a plank or switching up your stance in the Pallof press.